 - Baking Powder: Provides the necessary lift to create tall, domed muffin tops that look straight out of a bakery display case.

 - Raspberries: Fresh or frozen raspberries work equally well.
 If using frozen, there’s no need to thaw them, which helps prevent the batter from becoming watery.
+Check out my raspberry tiramisu too!

 See recipe card below for quantities.